Where Should I Look For Construction Loans?

 If you own your own land and don’t owe anything on it, in many cases the bank will give you credit for the value of your land.
 So if your land appraised at $20,000 and the home you want will cost $80,000 (for a total hard cost of $100,000) then your land would be of sufficient value to cover your down payment, because 20% of 100,000 is $20,000, and your land is already worth $20,000.

 When you use a lender to build a home, they provide these series of payments as work is completed through a “construction loan”.
 This is a short-term loan usually of four- to twelve months’ duration.
 Once the local building inspector issues a certificate of occupancy and the lender agrees that the home is essentially complete, the modular lender pays off the construction loan and issues you a mortgage.
 Note that the construction loan process protects you and your lender should something prevent the builder, in this case, the modular dealer and modular general contractor, from completing the home.
 Receiving compensation as the job progresses also protects the modular dealer and the general contractor should something prevent you from paying for the finished home.

 Although you will still need to obtain a mortgage, you will not need to secure a construction loan if the modular dealer or modular general contractor finances the construction.
 They are more likely to do this if the modular dealer is completing the general contracting work, but especially if the dealer or general contractor owns the land.
 Ownership of the land and responsibility for the construction tasks gives them greater control of the project and reduce their risk should you decide not to purchase the finished home.

-At Rocky Mountain Base Camp, we know that choosing a home is likely one of the most important financial decisions you will make.
+At Rocky Mountain Modular Homes, we know that choosing a home is likely one of the most important financial decisions you will make.
 As an experienced modular home builder, we are committed to being your guiding light through this process.